Together We Can Do More

 UGI is a designated “essential to life” business in the Commonwealth of Pennsylvania by Governor Tom Wolf.
 UGI is committed to the safe and reliable delivery of energy to our customers and to the many communities we serve.
 We have undertaken a number of steps to safeguard our employees and our customers, including ‘social distancing’, use of additional personal protective equipment (PPE), and implemented protocols to clean and sanitize equipment to preserve the health and safety of our employees and customers.
 We thank you in advance for your assistance and cooperation.

 With worldwide COVID-19 pandemic disruptions, UGI understands the seriousness of the situation and is taking necessary steps to help.
-As part of our response to the worldwide pandemic, UGI has suspended service disconnections for nonpayment until further notice.
+As part of our initial response to the worldwide pandemic, UGI suspended service disconnections for nonpayment until Mach 31, 2021.
+Beginning April 1, 2021, UGI has begun to initiate service terminations for non-payment of utility service.
+If you are behind in your electric or natural gas utility payments, we urge you to contact us at 800-276-2722, from Monday through Friday, from 8 am to 5 pm.
+Our representatives will review options available to you.

 To further support our local communities, UGI Corporation and its affiliates have provided over $550,000 of financial support to local food banks serving communities in its service area to assist them in meeting the increased need as a result of the coronavirus (COVID-19) emergency.

 UGI wants our customers to be aware of, and protect themselves from, individuals who may be posing as utility employees either in person or on the phone.
 To help prevent impostors from gaining access to customers’ homes or personal information, UGI urges customers to keep the following safety information in mind.